Ursuline students consistently attain some of the top recognitions offered to high school students.

 - World Languages (French, Latin, Spanish)

-Of the 163 members of the Class of 2016, with acceptances at 219 colleges, 100% are continuing their education at 55 colleges.
-96% of the class received over $26.6 million in college scholarships, consistent with scholarship earnings over the years.
+Of the 148 members of the Class of 2017, with acceptances at over 200 colleges, 100% are continuing their education at more than 50 different colleges.
+The class received over $26 million in college scholarships, consistent with scholarship earnings over the years.
 The Ursuline Class of 2017 had the highest average scholarship award per student of the 23 high schools in the Archdiocese of Cincinnati.

 Linda Vester Ivy League Scholarship